Metea County Park

 Natural Landscape

-The park is notable for encompassing the 120-acre Meno-aki State Nature Preserve, which focuses on the preservation of native flora and fauna.
-A scenic highlight of the park is Cedar Creek, a state-designated scenic river that meanders through its terrain, dividing the park into northern and southern sections.
+At the heart of the park lies the 120-acre Meno-aki State Nature Preserve, a dedicated space where native plants and animals thrive undisturbed.
+One of the most captivating features has to be Cedar Creek, a state-designated scenic river that gently winds through the park, naturally dividing it into northern and southern sections.

 Historical Significance